Our simple idea grew into a successful education program thanks to the generosity of hundreds of supporters.

-- Each year we provide programming to 2,000 students from the Monterey Bay area.
+Each year we provide programming to 2,500 students from the Monterey Bay area.
 The majority of these students do not have regular access (or any) to outdoor science and nature connection opportunities.
-Yet, there are still many communities to serve.
-Moving forward we aim to provide our birdwatching unit at no cost for an additional 1,000 students from underserved communities in the Monterey Bay area.
-In the 2018-19 school year we will reach 3,000 elementary and middle school students.
+There are still many students who do not have access to this program or any like it.

 Collaboration & new opportunities

-- In 2019, BSP will publish a physical and digital curriculum that is both aligned with leading inquiry-based pedagogy and addresses key outcomes of the Next Generation Science Standards for 5th through 8th grade students.
-This curriculum resource will be free and will include pre, between-visit, and post unit lesson plans to help classroom teachers translate concepts explored during the BSP unit to concepts in class.
+In 2019, BSP will work with a second cohort of teachers developing a lesson sequence that is both aligned with leading inquiry-based pedagogy and addresses key outcomes of the Next Generation Science Standards for students.
+This curriculum resource will be made available free online, thanks support from BirdNote, a radio show and daily podcast all about birds and conservation!

 Deciding to support the Bird School Project is more than a donation.